geudde/attic-chest/pages/04.season-3/12.meeting-33/12.vox/docs.md

 With anger he reddened as when he foreshows
 To terror struck mortals fresh combats and woes
 And seizing his helmet, his spear and his shield
-<span data-tippy="He challenged" class="green">Challenged</span> the Gods all at once to the field
+<span data-tippy="He challenged" class="green">Challenged</span> the gods all at once to the field
 <span data-tippy="And" class="green">He</span> swore, that to Hermes he never would yield.

 But Pallas stept forward, and counselled her brother
 For the present at least his fierce anger to smother,
-Since openly thus at his Father to fly
+Since openly thus at his father to fly
 Would fill with contention and clamour the sky.
 And Jupiter then in his choler might send him
 To Hades, where tortures for ever might rend him
 Nor their sorrows or prayers could avail to befriend him
 She therefore advised he should use his endeavour
 His rights to preserve, and yet keep in Jove’s favour
-“And since with your Laurel my Olive they blend
+“And since with your laurel my olive they blend
 Your suit with the members I’m bound to befriend
-And propose that we straight convene each Constellation
+And propose that we straight convene each constellation
-To hold in the Evening a <span data-tippy="close consultation" class="green">consultation</span>.”
+To hold in the evening a <span data-tippy="close consultation" class="green">consultation</span>.”

 #### Vox Stellarum

 All ye who remember the Vox Planetarum
 Attend to my verse, ’tis the last Vox Stellarum
-Nor let the great Moore, of Astrologers King
+Nor let the great Moore, of astrologers king
 Think I mean to depose him, I mean no such thing
 For I frankly declare, that I have no pretension
-To rival his Learning, his Art, or *Invention*
+To rival his learning, his art, or *invention*
 We know his vast genius directs and controls
-States, Kingdoms and Kings, from the Line to the Poles
+States, kingdoms and kings, from the line to the poles
 Yet to build up a scheme, for a contest between
-Two Gods or two Planets — his wisdom I ween
+Two gods or two planets — his wisdom I ween
 Would disdain to attend to a subject so mean
-Tho’ the Doctor erewhile, all the world will attest
+Tho’ the doctor erewhile, all the world will attest
 Has graced with his presence our classical Chest.

-It was Night, on my Pillow I pensive reclined
+It was night, on my pillow I pensive reclined
 And poems intended revolved in my mind,
-When in a bright blaze of ineffable Light,
+When in a bright blaze of ineffable light,
-Jove’s Messenger, Iris, appeared to my sight
+Jove’s messenger, Iris, appeared to my sight
 When briefly the story ensuing she told.
 To the Attic Society bade me unfold

 “I therefore have called you, that if you approve
-Of my plea, you may straight seek the Mansion of Jove
+Of my plea, you may straight seek the mansion of Jove
 To entreat, at the first since unbiass’d their choice
 That now if I yield, I may yield to their voice.
 And of all information now fully possest
 Your suffrages, Mars and Minerva request!”

 When Mars had conclud’d, to banish disorder
-’Twas agreed that the Stars should all speak in their order
+’Twas agreed that the stars should all speak in their order
-That those next the Pole, should the parley commence
+That those next the pole, should the parley commence
 And the others succeed in their oder from thence.

 But th’events which at this starry council befell